Wigsicle/Clown-Computing-Group-12/README.md

 Whenever the models.py file gets updated, step 5's two commands will need to be rerun to do a migration.

 ### Run the Database Dummy Data Insertion Script
-6. Run insert_script.py in dummy_insert folder
+6. Run insert_script.py to insert data into the 4 tables

 ### Changing Database Stuff
 Schema (Tables and Columns): Step 5